sergiodonato/NODE/README.md

 paste name: cr01, content: cr01.

-Look at the glossario.txt file for the contents of each lecture, extra file or folder.
+Look at the glossary.txt file for the contents of each lecture, extra file or folder.